Why Using An EPA Registered Disinfectant Is Essential

 - Certified 100% Top Allergen-Free.
 Many disinfectants can trigger and exacerbate respiratory conditions like asthma, allergies, and COPD.
 Force of Nature starts with only salt, vinegar, and water, so it’s gentle enough to use around those with these conditions – it can even be used to clean and disinfect CPAP machines.
 It’s free from skin and respiratory irritants, so you can feel good about your employees using Force of Nature without extra precautions like gloves, masks, and eye protection.

-- We’re kid, pet, and family-friendly.
+- We’re kid and animal-friendly.
 Children’s smaller size and rapidly developing bodies put them at disproportionate risk from harmful cleaning and disinfecting chemicals.
-Force of Nature is toxic chemical-free and gentle enough to use around animals, kids, and babies.
+Force of Nature is toxic chemical-free and gentle enough to use in daycares, schools, NICUs and veterinary clinics.